Our skilled team of bladder cancer experts delivers the highest-quality care with compassion.

-There are two main types of bladder cancer, along with subtypes:
+There are several types of bladder cancer, along with subtypes:

 Urothelial cell carcinoma: The most common form of bladder cancer.
 It originates in the urothelial cells, which line the inside of the bladder.
 It may also be called transitional cell carcinoma.